nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Activity Panel

-Changes to computations updated during live data acquisition or editing will be displayed in this panel.
+The activity panel displays changes to computations and updates during live data acquisition or editing.
 Activity will only be displayed if a computation is actively running.
 Otherwise, the panel will not show anything.

+Some computations are connected to a graphic.
+In this case, the activity panel will only display activity info while the graphic is being moved or manipulated.
+A computation like this is not always active.

 .. _Collections Panel:

 Collections
 ===========
 The Collections panel sorts the data items in a project into folders.
-Data can also be sorted manually into a fifth folder.
+Data can also be sorted manually into a custom folder.

 .. image:: graphics/collections_panel.png
     :width: 333